 Gantt charts have been around since 1917, when Henry L. Gantt created one as a way to analyze and synthesize workflows.
 His motivation was World War I, and trying to improve economic and labor results.
 He collaborated with the U.S. Army, which saw the value in his visual system.

 Since the 1980s, Gantt charts have been going online and have become one of the great tools for project managers.
 They are a very useful tool when planning and executing a phase of your project, as they easily and visually identify tasks and allocated resources.

 Think of a Gantt chart as a bar chart on steroids.
 It illustrates the start and finish dates of the many tasks and milestones of your project.
 The Gantt chart is also designed to show task dependencies between activities, and they are ideal ways to show a current schedule status using percent-complete shading.

 Other than a visual timeline of tasks and projects, Gantt charts are great for managing projects because tasks can be color-coded by person, team or function.
 They make tracking dependent tasks easier.
 You can compare your planned versus your actual progress on the project.
 It’s also a means to view project baselines and critical paths, as well as defining core project milestones.

-Downloading your free Excel Gantt chart and creating one for your project is one more tool in your toolbox to better control and manage your work.
+Downloading your free Excel Gantt chart template and creating one for your project is one more tool in your toolbox to better control and manage your work.

 How to Use This Gantt Chart Template

-Gantt charts can be complicated for the novice, but there are ways to make them simple and effective, such as when they’re part of your project management software tools.
+Gantt chart templates can be complicated for the novice, but there are ways to make them simple and effective, such as when they’re part of your project management software tools.
 But first let’s explain how you can use this free downloaded Excel Gantt chart template as a standalone document to help you track your project’s schedule.

 1. Task Start and End Dates